Inclusion & Accessibility in Safe Routes to School Education

 Equity Strategies for Schools

 Equity is the core of the comprehensive Massachusetts Safe Routes to School (SRTS) Program.
-The Program prioritizes safe, active, and health opportunities for public elementary and middle school students regardless of ability, socioeconomic status, race, or culture.
+The Program prioritizes safe, active, and health opportunities for public elementary, middle, and high school students regardless of ability, socioeconomic status, race, or culture.
 This tip sheet will help schools identify and build safety and accessibility strategies that will benefit all students.

 - Policy ensures that the same opportunities are implemented across all schools within a district.